 Younger, first-time campers who are expected to be more homesick than most may opt for a one-week session as an introduction to overnight camp and the wilderness experience.
 Feel free to contact the office to decide if the one-week program is right for your camper.

 Four-week sessions (essentially two back-to-back two-week sessions) give campers a chance for more in-depth training in the activities they’re interested in.
 Our strongest windsurfers, rock climbers, and kayakers often stay for four weeks.

-Deer Crossing’s leadership programs—Counselor-in-Training (2 weeks), Leader-in-Training (4 weeks), and Guide-in-Training (4 weeks)—are specially-tailored programs that go above and beyond camp’s general activities with leadership, lifeguard, and first aid training, wilderness first aid, and instruction opportunities.
+Deer Crossing’s leadership programs—Counselor-in-Training (2 weeks), Leader-in-Training (4 weeks), and Wilderness Guide-in-Training (4 weeks)—are specially-tailored programs that go above and beyond camp’s general activities with leadership, lifeguard, and first aid training, wilderness first aid, and instruction opportunities.

 “My son spent 3 summers at Deer Crossing.
 He’s since graduated from college, done research in a pharmaceutical lab, and now works for a tech startup.
 I’m a big believer that camp contributed to his character development and we can see the influence on him a decade later.
 I wanted a camp that would concentrate on developing my son through challenges and confidence-building, not just having fun.
 Though when I recently asked him what he got out of camp, he mostly remembers it was a lot of fun!”

 – Adrian A, camper parent 2006–2008